 I plan to participate in the 2020 Census.
 When I fill out the census, I will be following the law.
-There is a reason the census is required by law: the information is necessary for the government!
-If my community is not fully counted in the census, we will not get the services we need.
-We would not get all the funding we need for schools, healthcare, and other important services.
+There is a reason the census is required by law.
+The information is necessary for the government!
+If the census does not count my community, we will not get the services we need.
+We would not get the money we need for schools, health care, and other important services.
 We would not get all the representatives we need in congress.

-Would you want to be the cause of your community not receiving the services it needs?
-Well, then I recommend you learn more about the census, and I think then you, too, will want to be counted!
+Do you want your community to be counted?
+Do you want to get the services you need for your family and friends?
+Well, then I recommend you learn more about the census.
+I think then you, too, will want to be counted!